Risk Assessments

 • Avoid unnecessary physical contact with students, especially young or vulnerable people

-• Be an excellent role model and display consistently high standards of behaviour and appearance
+• Be an excellent role model and display consistently high standards of behaviour and appearance, including using appropriate language

-• Do not drink alcohol or smoke when working directly with students
+• Do not drink alcohol, smoke or vape when working directly with students

 • Communicate clearly with participants and carers